-Laumaka Bridge Program is a residential substance abuse reentry, work furlough program for inmates who have completed IOP, or Residential substance abuse treatment while incarcerated.
+Laumaka Bridge Program is a 64-bed residential substance abuse reentry, work furlough program for inmates who have completed IOP, or Residential substance abuse treatment while incarcerated.
+In March of 2015, the amount of beds increased from 32-beds to currently 64-beds with the help of federal funding of the Bridge expansion grant.
 The program provides opportunities to practice social learning, cognitive, and recovery skills learned in treatment while transitioning to the community.
 Family therapy and job development services are provided as the inmate reconnects with family and community resources.

-At the beginning of FY 2014, there were approximately 32 inmates in Laumaka Bridge program.
-Between July 1, 2013 and June 30, 2014, there were 64 new admissions, 40 successful completions, and 17 terminations due to non-compliance with treatment plan.
-The daily average inmate participation was 32 inmates at any given time.
+At the beginning of FY 2015, there were approximately 64 inmates in Laumaka Bridge program.
+Between July 1, 2014 and June 30, 2015, there were 103 new admissions, 37 successful completions, and 40 terminations due to non-compliance with treatment plan.
+The daily average inmate participation was 42 inmates at any given time.